 Clematis vitalba or Old Man’s Beard (a three leafed vine that smothers everything like kudzu) and English ivy are examples of highly invasive plant species.
 These are the bad apples that pose a serious threat to biodiversity by outcompeting native species.
 Many bad apple weeds usually do not provide food or medicine for humans or native wildlife, and the support they provide is so often for other invasive species like rats and starlings.

 English Ivy is a favorite of Norway rat.
 Rodents LOVE to tunnel through the sprawling dense low-lying cover that ivy provides.
-I’ve peeled it back to reveal a distinctive smooth softball-sized rat holes many times.
+Peel back the roots and sometimes you’ll reveal a distinctive smooth softball-sized rat hole or tunnel.
 Starlings, another non-native invasive species are known to favor ivy berries.
 They consume them and distribute them via droppings in large numbers to spread further.
 Clematis vitalba aka Old Man’s Beard was used to bundle grain because mice did not chew on the vines.